 Unit 2 is assessed through controlled assessment and submitted for external moderation.
-Unit 2 is available for submission in December and May each year (first submission in May 2023).
+Unit 2 is available for submission in January and May each year (first submission in January 2023).
 Centres must follow the instructions for running controlled assessments in the Administration Guide and within each Unit Guide.
-In line with these instructions, centres are required to have in place a controlled assessment policy (which can be part of a centre's NEA policy).
+In line with these instructions, centres are required to have in place a controlled assessment policy (which can be part of a centre's NEA policy); this will be checked as part of the centre and qualification approval process.